 In Year 2, the children develop their independent learning approaches within a supportive and considerate environment.
 The Year 2 team work closely together to create an exciting and connected curriculum that inspires children to embrace learning challenges.

-2 Rousseau – Mrs Sinclair, Ms Jones, Mrs Hinde and Mrs Caine
+- 2 Maurice - Mrs Sinclair, Mrs Bray, Mrs Hinde and Mrs Dempsey

 · Reading books are changed every Tuesday and Thursday.
 Children need to bring their reading books to school each day for independent reading as well as adult reading time.